 Mutiara, which means pearl in the Indonesian language, was collared in February 2019 and is part of Anna’s core family group.

-Mutiara (wearing the GPS collar at the front) traveling with her herd
+Mutiara foraging in the forest with her herd

-Thank you to our Mutiara adopters for helping to keep her adn her herd safe and protected in the Bukit Tigapuluh Ecosystem.
+Thank you to our Mutiara adopters for helping to keep her safe and protected in the Bukit Tigapuluh Ecosystem.

 (Program run by Ministry of Environment and Forestry and Frankfurt Zoological Society).